G.R. No. 207406, Jan. 13, 2016

 Petitioner’s first marriage was solemnized on July 17, 1987.
 This was before the Family Code of the Philippines became effective on August 3,1988.
 He presents as evidence a Certification which states that the Office of Civil Registrar has no record of the marriage license allegedly issued in his favor and his first wife, Gina.
 He argues that the first marriage was void because there is no proof of existence of its marriage license.
 Hence, he is not guilty of bigamy.

 Issues and Ruling

 Is Norberto guilty of bigamy because his first marriage has a certificate that “the marriage license cannot be found”?

-No. “Cannot be found” does not mean “does not exist.”
+No. The Supreme Court ruled that “Cannot be found” does not mean “does not exist.”
 The document with greater credence is the signed Marriage Contract bearing the marriage license number.
 The latter have greater weight.
 Hence, the certification of “cannot be found” will not exculpate him from bigamy.

 What else are present in this case that established the crime of bigamy?

 - Norberto failed to file a Judicial Declaration of Nullity of the first marriage.
 In contrast, such document is not needed in People vs. Mendoza.
 The basis of this is Article 40 of the Family Code (only applicable starting Aug.
 8, 1988);

 - The wife (Gina) clearly identified that the marriage license 8683519 is not spurious;